Login E-loket

 Status

-On 7 January 2025 a sixth joint transnational call for research projects has been launched within the framework of the Horizon Europe ERA4Health partnership.
+On 13 November 2026 a new joint transnational call for research projects has been launched within the framework of the Horizon Europe ERA4Health partnership.
 This partnership on health sciences will constitute a hub for public health research, in a broad sense.
 Up to date, the following thematic areas will be addressed in this partnership: prevention, social health inequalities and nutrition, nanomedicine and cardiovascular diseases.

 Submission